If you are considering LASIK in St. Louis, don’t you owe it to yourself to find the best LASIK surgeon St. Louis has to offer?

 The latest technology in LASIK includes wavefront-optimized, wavefront-guided, and topography-guided LASIK procedures.
 Collectively, these are referred to as “custom” treatments.
-Brinton Vision’s expertise includes the use of a variety of custom and conventional approaches accomplished with four state-of-the-art treatment lasers — more than any other St. Louis LASIK eye surgeon.
+Brinton Vision’s expertise includes the use of a variety of custom and conventional approaches accomplished with five state-of-the-art treatment lasers — more than any other LASIK eye surgeon in St. Louis.

-With wavefront-guided LASIK, Dr. Brinton uses detailed maps of your cornea, almost like topography maps in geography, to provide an enhanced view into the tiniest complexities of your eye.
-Wavefront-optimized treatments preserve the natural shape of your cornea in ways never before possible.
-The wavefront-optimized laser system Dr. Brinton uses was the first to be certified by the FDA to improve nighttime halo and glare, commonly experienced by glasses and contacts wearers but also among the common side effects of traditional LASIK procedures.
+With wavefront-guided LASIK, Dr. Brinton uses detailed maps of the cornea, almost like topography maps in geography, to provide an enhanced view into the tiniest complexities of the eye.
+Wavefront-optimized treatments preserve the natural shape of the cornea in ways never before possible.
+The wavefront-optimized laser system Dr. Brinton uses was the first to be certified by the FDA to improve nighttime halo and glare, commonly experienced by glasses and contacts wearers, but also among the common side effects of traditional LASIK procedures.

-First, Dr. Brinton uses one of our two femtosecond lasers to create a carefully calculated flap in the cornea.
-Then he uses one of our two excimer lasers to reshape the cornea underneath the flap.
-Within seconds, the laser procedure is completed and the protective corneal flap is laid back into place.
+Brinton Vision has invested in the latest laser technologies for the best outcomes.
+First, Dr. Brinton uses one of the lasers to create a carefully calculated flap in the cornea.
+Then he uses a different laser to accurately reshape the cornea underneath the flap.
+Within seconds, the laser procedure is completed and the protective corneal flap is laid back into place to self-heal.

 On the day of your procedure, plan to be at Brinton Vision for about two hours, though the procedure itself only lasts about 15 minutes for both eyes.
 You will need a driver to take you home after your procedure.